ijnekenamay/HAGIWOs_Module/Sampler/README.md

 ！！ Note ！！

 - **This board has never actually been manufactured!** I will get feedback and improve it.
+- The SP3T switch in the original schematic has been changed to SPTD due to availability issues.
 - Footprints such as POTs have been replaced with pin headers to accommodate easily available panel-mounted components.
 - See the HAGIWO website for the Arduino code.